-Dependence-- The internal, psychologically felt wish or yearning for emotional (vs. instrumental or task oriented) support, care, comfort, attention, nurturance, and similar responses from significant others.
-Dependence in PARTheory also refers to the actual behavioral bids individals make for such responsiveness.
-For young children these bids may include clinging to parents, whining or crying when parents unexpectedly depart, and seeking physical proximity with them when they return.
+Dependence-The internal, psychologically felt wish or yearning for emotional (vs. instrumental or task oriented) support, care, comfort, attention, nurturance, and similar responses from significant others and attachment figures.
+Dependence in IPARTheory also refers to the actual behavioral bids individuals make for such responsiveness.
+For young children, these bids may include clinging to parents, whining or crying when parents unexpectedly depart, and seeking physical proximity with them when they return.
 Older children and adults may express their need for positive response more symbolically --especially in times of distress-by seeking reassurance, approval, or support, as well as comfort, affection, or solace from people who are important to them--particularly from parents for youths, and from nonparental significant others for adults.
-Dependence in PARTheory is construed as a continuum, with independence. defining one end of the continuum and dependence the other.
-(See personality subtheory.)
+Dependence in IPARTheory is construed as a continuum, with independence defining one end of the continuum and dependence the other.
+(See acceptance-rejection syndrome; personality subtheory)

-Emotional responsiveness-- Persons' ability to express freely and openly their emotions.
+Emotional responsiveness-Persons' ability to express their emotions freely and openly.
 Emotional responsiveness is revealed by the spontaneity and ease with which a person is able to respond emotionally to another person, the extent to which the individual--adult or child--feels comfortable forming warm, intimate, involved, lasting, and non-defensive attachments with other people, attachments that are untroubled by emotional wariness, constriction, or lack of trust.
 The interpersonal relationships of emotionally responsive people tend to be close and personal, and such people have little trouble responding to the friendship advances of others.
 In contrast, emotionally unresponsive people are emotionally insulated from others.
 They have restricted and often only defensive emotional involvement with others.
-They may, however, be sociable and friendly, but friendliness is not to be confused with the ability to enter into intimate relationships.
-Some people who are friendly are incapable of having intimate, involved, nondefensive relationships; their relationships tend to be non-personal and somewhat distant emotionally.
-(See personality subtheory.)
+They may, however, be sociable and friendly, but friendliness is not to be confused with the ability to enter into intimate relationships; their relationships tend to be non-personal and somewhat distant emotionally.
+(See acceptance-rejection syndrome; personality subtheory)

-Emotional stability-- Individuals' steadiness of mood, their ability to withstand minor setbacks, failures, difficulties, and other stresses without becoming upset emotionally.
+Emotional stability-Individuals' steadiness of mood, their ability to withstand minor setbacks, failures, difficulties, and other stresses without becoming upset emotionally.
 Emotionally stable persons tolerate minor stresses and strains of day to day living without becoming emotionally upset, anxious, nervous, tense, or angry.
 They are able to maintain composure under minor emotional stress.
-They are fairly constant in their basic mood, and they generally revert quickly to that state following those occasions when they have experienced great stress or have been exceptionally provoked.
+They are fairly constant in their basic mood, and they generally revert quickly to that state following those occasions when they have experienced considerable stress or have been exceptionally provoked.
 The unstable person, on the other hand, is subject to fairly wide, frequent, and often unpredictable mood shifts that may swing from pole to pole.
-(See personality\sub\theory)
+(See acceptance-rejection syndrome; personality subtheory)

-Enculturation-- The process of learning to become a responsible adult member of a society as defined by the norms of that society.
-(See culture learning.)
+Enculturation-The process of learning to become a responsible adult member of a society as defined by the norms of that society.
+(See culture, culture learning)

-Equivalence of meaning-- Refers to qualitatively different symbolic behaviors that share essentially the same underlying meaning.
+Equivalence of meaning-Refers to qualitatively different symbolic behaviors that share essentially the same underlying meaning.
 For example (1) receiving a peeled and segmented orange from a parent in West Bengal has much the same symbolic meaning as verbally praising a child in North America; (2) hissing at a woman in St. Kitts, West Indies is roughly equivalent to giving a wolf-whistle in the in the U. S.--both behaviors express a man's sexual admiration for a woman.
 In cross-cultural and multi-ethnic studies of parental acceptance-rejection one must strive to be sensitive to issues regarding the equivalence of meaning.
-(See culture.)
+(See culture)